Samir1981/new-calculator/README.md

 - Python 3.x.

 ## Notes
-- This is a learning project aimed at enhancing my skills.
+- This is a tutorial project aimed at enhancing my skills.